valantic/ember-template/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+## Project purpose

+This project is a playground to get know ember and define best practices before we start our first client project

 ## Prerequisites

 You will need the following things properly installed on your computer.